Period colors: what do they mean?

 - intense and unusualpain;

-What does a red period mean?
+What do red periods mean?

-What does a pink period mean?
+What do pink periods mean?

 You may also like :